rufusy/lsapp/README.md

 # lsapp
-Digging into laravel for the first time
+Digging into laravel for the first time.
+CRUD app